The JDG Trust Collection 的钱币相册

 This 1918/7 D Buffalo Nickel is a very bold overdate.
 There is no question and it is a Major Buffalo Nickel Variety.
 It is tied for finest known.

 This 1936 D Buffalo Nickel is the only 3 1/2 leg Buffalo Nickel that is considered a Major Variety.
-Similar to the 1937 D Buffalo 3 Legger, but not as drastic, mint employees abraded and polished off a good portion of the right front leg most likely to remove a die clash.
+Similar to the 1937 D Buffalo 3 Leg, but not as drastic.
+Mint employees abraded and polished off a good portion of the right front leg most likely to remove a die clash.
 This allowed the mint to continue using the dies.

 I guess no Buffalo Nickel Error Set would be complete without the 1937 D 3 legged Buffalo Nickel.
 Well here it is and it is tied for Top Pop.
 An Extremely nice example.